-January 4th marked a critical moment in social change – the official end of the HIV/AIDS related entry, stay and residence restrictions (more commonly known as the “travel ban”) in place since 1987.
+January 4, 2010, marked a critical moment: the official end of the HIV/AIDS related entry, stay and residence restrictions (aka, the “travel ban”) in place since 1987.
 NASW Social Work Speaks policy statements clearly support the removal of the ban, and views this and related restrictions as discriminatory and limiting a client’s right to care and treatment.

 Social workers and allied professions have long viewed the travel ban as an affront to individual rights.
 Experiences of clients range from not being able to re-unite with family, friends, or partners because of that person’s HIV status to limiting equal access to health and behavioral health care services.